 If the Sovereign Nation’s proposed resumption date is not acceptable to HCA and the parties cannot negotiate an acceptable date to resume performance, HCA may terminate any SLA by giving written notice to the Sovereign Nation.
 The affected SLA will be terminated retroactive to the date of the notice of suspension.
 HCA will be responsible only for payment in accordance with the terms of the respective SLA rendered prior to the notice of suspension.

-HCA may terminate any Scope of Work by providing ten calendar days’ written notice to the Indian Nation.
-The termination will be effective on the date specified in the termination notice.
-HCA will be liable only for payment in accordance with the terms of any affected Scope of Work for services rendered prior to the effective date of termination.
-No penalty will accrue to HCA in the event the termination option in this section is exercised.

 If funds are available, HCA will pay the Sovereign Nation for its reasonable costs that directly relate to termination of the SLA, unless otherwise prohibited by regulation.
 The Parties may identify such costs in any SLA.
 Such costs may include, but are not limited to, close-out costs, unemployment costs, severance pay, retirement benefits, reasonable profits, and termination costs associated with any Subcontract.

-For purposes of this Section, SLA Renegotiation, Suspension, or Termination Due to Change in Funding, “written notice” may include email.
+For purposes of this Section, Changes due to Funding, “written notice” may include email.

 COMPLIANCE WITH APPLICABLE LAW AND REGULATION